 - Has the person seen or heard things that no one else does?

-- Are there any new physical symptoms — for example, chest or abdominal pain?
+- Are there any new physical symptoms — for example, chest or stomach pain?

-The doctor will ask additional questions based on your responses and the person's symptoms and needs.
-Preparing and anticipating questions will help you make the most of your appointment time.
+The provider may ask additional questions based on your responses and the person's symptoms and needs.
+Preparing for these questions helps you make the most of your time with a provider.